 Below are details of our current teaching staff together with some brief information about them:

 Miss Jones – Headteacher I have been the substantive Headteacher since Easter 2016.
 I was previously the Deputy Head, and have worked at the school since 2010.
-As Headteacher I am determined to continue to build upon our current ethos that we are one big family and each individual has something positive to share and develop, in what ever form!
-We hope that every child who comes to our school will leave us having achieved as well as they possibly can, having learned to love learning and having built a confidence in their own worth.
+As Headteacher I am determined to continue to build upon our current ethos that we are one big family and believe in celebrating the uniqueness of every child, encouraging them to flourish and shine in all that they do, preparing them for life’s journey.
 Every decision I make for our school is always made with our children at the fore front of my mind.
 Our children are at the heart of all we do.

 Ms Gosling – Year 1 Teacher I have been working in education for many years.
 Initially I helped as a parent helper and found supporting the children in their reading very rewarding.
 Eventually, I started work as an LSA and over many years progressed to HLTA.
 Finally, with experience in many schools within London and Thurrock I qualified in teaching a few years ago.
 Already I have found Orsett CE Primary School a wonderful place to work, the children are respectful and the staff welcoming.
 I am looking forward to this year, working together to achieve our goals.

 Mr Foster – Year R Teacher Before working at Orsett I was an LSA for 6 years and got to work with children with a variety of different needs and abilities which gave me the drive to become a teacher.
 I have been at Orsett for 5 years now and have enjoyed every minute of it.
 I am looking forward to going back into reception this year so I can help support the new children throughout the year in their creative learning.